- GOLD IRA

 - There are real, substantive differences between investing in bars vs. coins

-- not all gold bars are created equal
+- Not all gold bar investments are created equal

-Ultimately, you are making a purchase in gold because you recognize the benefits of owning precious metals.
+Ultimately, you are looking for gold bars for sale because you recognize the myriad financial benefits of owning precious metals.
 Your next step is to decide which gold product to buy.
-Bullion bars and bullion coins both share characteristics which make them a superior investment hedge against more volatile assets (e.g., U.S. equities and ETFs) and are much more reliable than holding national currencies.
+Bullion bars and bullion coins both share characteristics that make them a superior investment hedge against more volatile assets (e.g., U.S. equities and ETFs) and are much more reliable than holding national currencies.
 That isn’t going to change regardless of which type of gold you choose to invest in.

-The dominant producers of gold bars in the world today include Credit Suisse/PAMP, the Perth Mint, the Royal Canadian Mint, Johnson Matthey and Engelhard.
-Others, including Metalor, Umicore and various government mints are also reputable bullion manufacturers.
+The world's most trusted producers of gold bars in the world today include Credit Suisse/PAMP, the Perth Mint, the Royal Canadian Mint, Johnson Matthey and Engelhard.
+Others, including Metalor, Umicore, and various government mints are also reputable bullion manufacturers.
 There are also gold quarters that are worth a pretty penny if you happen to come across one.
 Read our exclusive article to find out how much a gold quarter is worth.

-Here is our list of top 5 gold bars (in no particular order) based on their purity, liquidity, and worldwide recognition: (note that all five are IRS-approved gold for IRAs, so they can be added to your tax-advantaged retirement accounts.
+Here is our list of top 5 gold bars (in no particular order) based on their purity, liquidity, fineness, and worldwide recognition.
+Note that all five are IRS-approved gold for IRAs, so they can be added to your tax-advantaged retirement accounts.

 #1 – Credit Suisse Gold Bars